Streptococcal infections are any type of infection caused by the Streptococcus ('strep') group of bacteria.

 - an unusually fast or slow heart rate

-Known risk factors that may mean you need injections of antibiotics during labour include:
+Known risk factors that may mean you need intravenous antibiotics during labour include:

 - you have previously given birth to a baby with a strep B infection